Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Conclusion

 \section{Conclusion}

-In conclusion, electronic and magnetic properties of pristine \ch{VI_3} and 3dTM-doped \ch{VI_3} monolayer have been studied within the framework of first-principles calculations.
-Our investigation indicates that 3d TM interstitial doping is an effective way to enhance \ch{VI_3} spintronics property.
-In particular, Ti-, V-, Mn-, and Ni-doped \ch{VI_3} hold great promise as candidates for next generation semiconductor spintronics applications with enhanced magnetizations from 4$\mu_B$ up to 11 $\mu_B$, diverse electronic properties (HMS, HSC and BMS), and full spin polarization.
-Our study was limited to interstitial doping 3dTMs which is only a fraction of the possibilities for tuning \ch{VI_3} material.
-In the future, research can be extended to 4d TM interstitial doping, optimizing dopant concentrations, and substitutional doping.
+In conclusion, the electronic and magnetic properties of pristine \ch{VI_3} and 3d TM-doped \ch{VI_3} monolayer have been studied within the framework of first-principles calculations.
+Our investigation indicates that 3d TM interstitial doping is an effective way to enhance \ch{VI_3} spintronic property.
+In particular, Ti-, V-, Mn-, and Ni-doped \ch{VI_3} hold great promise as candidates for next generation semiconductor spintronic applications with enhanced magnetizations from 4 $\mu_B$ up to 11 $\mu_B$, diverse electronic properties (HMS, HSC and BMS), and full spin polarization.
+Our study was limited to interstitial doping 3d TMs which is only a fraction of the possibilities for tuning the \ch{VI_3} material.
+In the future, research can be extended to 4d TM interstitial doping, optimized dopant concentrations, and substitutional doping.